Class Year? Frosh

 I think my first experience with the Hume Center, if I remember correctly, was for one of my PWR assignments at the beginning of my fall quarter.
 I was having a lot of trouble with, kind of like, making out my rhetorical analysis.
 I just needed a second opinion on what my professor was talking about when they gave me feedback and better adjust and make revisions to my PWR essay.
 So I think that's what my first experience was, and it was really positive.
 They really made me feel welcome, even making a few jokes and stuff like that.
 I think that it was just really a positive experience and didn't feel super impersonal.
 I feel like they just gave me a lot of great feedback and a good perspective that really helped my essay and my grade.

-Q: What made you want to come back to the Hume Center after your initial visit?
+Q: What made you come back to the Hume Center after your initial visit?